Introduction to DDD Lite: When microservices in Go are not enough

 No more Eight-thousanders

-As I remember from the old-times, many Eight-thousanders were actually controllers with a lot of domain logic in HTTP controllers.
+As I remember from the old times, many Eight-thousanders were actually HTTP controllers with a lot of domain logic.

-With hiding complexity inside of our domain types and keeping rules that I described, we can prevent uncontrolled growth in this place.
+By hiding complexity inside our domain types and keeping the rules I described, we can prevent uncontrolled growth here.

 That’s all for today

 If you can’t wait, the entire working diff for the refactor is available on GitHub.
-In the next article, I’ll cover one part from the diff that is not explained here: repositories.
+In the next article, I’ll cover one part of the diff that isn’t explained here: repositories.

-Even if it’s still the beginning, some simplifications in our code are visible.
+Even though it’s still the beginning, some simplifications in our code are already visible.

-The current implementation of the model is also not perfect – that’s good!
-You will never implement the perfect model from the beginning.
-It’s better to be prepared to change this model easily, instead of wasting time to make it perfect.
-After I added tests of the model and separated it from the rest of the application, I can change it without any fear.
+The current implementation of the model is also not perfect: that’s good!
+You’ll never implement the perfect model from the beginning.
+It’s better to be prepared to change this model easily than to waste time trying to make it perfect.
+After I added tests for the model and separated it from the rest of the application, I can change it without any fear.

 Can I already put that I know DDD to my CV?